Loading...

 Student Council

 Two representatives from each form class are elected as their class representatives on the school student council.
-This is run by Year 13 students and provides a forum whereby students may become actively involved in the running of the school and suggest new initiatives.
+This provides a forum whereby students may become actively involved in the running of the school and suggest new initiatives.

 Peer Support